abi4010132/Data-management-Mod-Signal-Game-Thesis/README.md

 #### Questionnaire data

-The data for the questionnaires can be found in the 'Data' folder as well as the 'Questionnaires' folder.
+The data for the questionnaires can be found in the 'Data' folder as well as the 'Questionnaires' folder. \
-The numerical values that could be extracted from the questionnaires have been compiled and sorted in the 'questionnaire_data.csv' file.
+The numerical values that could be extracted from the questionnaires have been extracted and sorted in the 'questionnaire_data.csv' file. \
 In this file each row represents a participant, the columns in this file are represented as follows:
 <ul>
 <li> 'Participant', this contains the participant ID in the format SXPY, where X is the number of the experiment session and Y is the player number given to the participant in that session. </li>